How to make a busy bathroom a place to relax

 Use a rod and a shower curtain to create a complement to your cleaning cupboard.
 Unsightly equipment is stored out of sight yet accessibly close – while the air flow helps dry any dampness.

 Make your mop disappear

-Having your cleaning tools organized makes them easier to both use and return to.
+Having your cleaning tools organised makes them easier to both use and return to.
 When they’re not needed, close the curtain and feel the peace of mind it brings.

 An ecosystem of towels

 Racks or hooks that allow air to circulate around each towel prolong their freshness.
-They dry quick and the need for frequent washing is minimized.
+They dry quick and the need for frequent washing is minimised.

 Storage with a calming effect